 § 185-82 Filing fees.

-A. The applicant, subdivider, developer, or builder will be required to post financial security in an amount and with such surety as shall be approved by the Town Commissioners to guarantee the payment of the services of the Town Building Code Official, Town Planner, and Town Solicitor for services related to plan review and meeting attendance in reviewing the application.
+A. The applicant, subdivider, developer, or builder will be required to post financial security in an amount and with such surety as shall be approved by the Town Commissioners to guarantee the payment of the services of the Town Building Code Official, Town Planner, Town Planning Commission Attorney, and Town Solicitor for services related to plan review and meeting attendance in reviewing the application.
 In addition, all costs for planning, engineering, legal and professional certification as deemed necessary will be the responsibility of the applicant, subdivider, developer, or builder.
+All costs associated with the services required by the Town will be reimbursed to the Town on a billing and due cycle as determined by the Town Commissioners.

 B. All persons appealing to the Board of Adjustment shall be required to pay, in advance, such amount as may be required by the Town Commissioners.